Personal Loan vs Home Equity Loan

 - Talk to a financial planner about your options

-Then examine the benefits of each.
+Examine the benefits of each.
 Personal loans tend to have low fees, fast approvals, and quick cash.
-Though all that sounds pretty good, home equity loans normally have low interest rates, but also offer larger loan amounts and afford possible tax breaks.
+Though all that sounds pretty good, home equity loans normally have low interest rates, but also offer larger loan amounts and afford possible tax breaks (consult your tax advisor).

-Discover Home Loans offers home equity loans from $35,000 to $200,000 without application, origination, or appraisal fees, and no cash is required at closing.
+Discover® Home Loans offers home equity loans from $35,000 to $300,000 without application, origination, or appraisal fees, and no cash is required at closing.

-If you take the time to find out as much as you can about each loan before you make a decision, you'll set yourself up for success for whatever you want to accomplish.
+Choosing between a personal loan and a home equity loan depends on your financial needs.
+Take the time to find out as much as you can about each loan before you make a decision, and set yourself up for success for whatever you want to accomplish.